Hong Kong pop duo Twins to hold concert this year

 Gillian Chung was attending a promotional activity recently when Charlene Choi, the other half of the duo, appeared via Facetime and interacted with her.

-They said that although they have been in different places in recent years as they develop their own careers, both have remained in touch.
+They said that although they have been in different places in recent years as they developed their careers, both have remained in touch.

-Chung, 39, has been acting mainly in China, while Choi, 38, is acting in Hong Kong and has been nominated in the last two Hong Kong Film Awards for her roles in The Lady Improper (2019) and Fatal Visit (2020).
+Chung, 39, has been acting mainly in China, while Choi, 38, has been acting in Hong Kong and has been nominated at the last two Hong Kong Film Awards for her roles in The Lady Improper (2019) and Fatal Visit (2020).

-Choi said at the promotional event that she missed Chung who replied that they are like family members who can talk about anything with each other.
+Choi said at the promotional event that she missed Chung, who replied they are like family members who can talk about anything with each other.

-Chung then performed Twins' hit song Next Station, Tin Hau.
-The duo then announced their planned 20th anniversary concert this year.
+At the event, Chung performed the Twins' hit song Next Station, Tin Hau.
+The duo also announced their planned 20th-anniversary concert this year.

 Chung wrote later on Weibo: "Twenty years seem to have passed by in a flash.
 There were ups and downs on this route, but you are always there to encourage me.